 Adjusted EBITDA margin (Adjusted EBITDA as a percentage of sales) approximated 13.5% and 11.8% in 2006 and 2005, respectively.
 The increase in Adjusted EBITDA margin was consistent with the increase in operating profit margin in our Energy Products and Industrial Specialties segments.
 The Adjusted EBITDA margin for Packaging Systems improved to 22.9% in 2006 from 21.2% in 2005.
 In addition to the improvement in operating profit margin, the increase in Packaging Systems' Adjusted EBITDA margin from 2005 to 2006 was partially due to \$1.8 million in net losses on transactions denominated in foreign currencies in 2005 that did not recur in 2006.
 The Adjusted EBITDA margins in our RV & Trailer Products and Recreational Accessories segments were significantly higher than the operating profit margins due to the add-back of the non-cash goodwill impairment charges of \$97.5 million and \$19.0 million, respectively.
-Before consideration of these charges, the increase in Adjusted EBITDA margin in our RV & Trailer Products segment and the decrease in Adjusted EBITDA margin in our RV & Trailer Products negative and the decrease in Adjusted EBITDA margin in our RV & Trailer Products negative and the decrease in Adjusted EBITDA margin in our RV & Trailer Products negative and the decrease in Adjusted EBITDA margin in our RV & Trailer Products segment was consistent with the related changes in operating profit margin.
+Before consideration of these charges, the increase in Adjusted EBITDA margin in our RV & Trailer Products segment and the decrease in Adjusted EBITDA margin in our RV & Trailer Products not provide the add-back of the related changes in operational Accessories segment and the decrease in Adjusted EBITDA margin in our RV & Trailer Products not provide the add-back of the related changes in operational Accessories segment and the decrease in Adjusted EBITDA margin in our RV & Trailer Products segment was consistent with the related changes in operating profit margin.